On local integration of Lie brackets: Local integration of Lie algebroid morphisms

 Moreover, the collection of such open sets $U$ forms a basis of neighborhoods of $M$ in $G$. \end{proposition} \begin{proof} The proof is straightforward: start with any open neighborhood of $M$ in $G$ and shrink it step by step such that it satisfies all the properties.
 For example, to ensure that $\iota(U)=U$, and $\iota^2(g)=g$, take $U$ of the form $U=V\cap \iota(V)$, where $V$ is small enough such that $V,\iota(V)\subset G_{\iota}$ and $\iota^2|_V=\mathrm{id}_V$.
 An important point is to notice that open sets of the form $U^{(k)}=G^{(k)}\cap U^k$, where $U\subset G_{\tau}\cap G_{\iota}$ is an open neighborhood $M$, form a basis of neighborhoods of $M$ in $G^{(k)}$; this follows because $G^{(k)}$ has the subset topology of the product topology on $(G_{\tau}\cap G_{\iota})^k$. \end{proof}

-To any local Lie groupoid on $(G,M,\sigma)$ one can associate its Lie algebroid $A\to M$, which is constructed exactly as in the case of ordinary Lie groupoids.
+Any local Lie groupoid on $(G,M,\sigma)$ has an associated Lie algebroid $A\to M$, which is constructed exactly as in the case of ordinary Lie groupoids.
 As a vector bundle $A=\ker(d\sigma)|_M$, the anchor of $A$ is $\rho=d\tau|_A:A\to TM$, and the Lie bracket is obtained by identifying sections of $A$ with right invariant vector fields on $G$.